Residential HVAC Systems: Everything You Need to Know

 How can I keep my unit in tip-top shape all year long?

-No matter how expensive your residential HVAC system in Macungie, PA is, it will eventually need repairs or replacements.
-However, there are a few things you can do to help extend its lifespan and keep it running in top condition:
+No matter how expensive your residential HVAC system is, it will eventually need repair or replacement, but there are some things you can do to help extend its lifespan and keep it running in top condition:

 Changing your air filter regularly is one of the easiest yet most effective things you can do to improve your system’s performance.
 Do this at least once a month, or more often if necessary in dusty areas.
 This will help the unit function at its best and allow maximum airflow.